teckmill/CodeLace/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to security@teckmill.com (replace with your actual security contact email).
+Instead, please report them via email to teckmillion17@gmail.com.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.